sveltejs/svelte/DEVELOPER_GUIDE.md

 };
 ```

-this means that in every visitor we can access the `scope` property and ask information about every variable by name.
+This means that in every visitor we can access the `scope` property and ask information about every variable by name.